 Years of Experience

-The highest average salaries go to Senior Database Administrators, who bring in close to $93K annually, though Information Technology Project Managers are not far behind at approximately $86K along with Software Sales Representatives ($80K) and Software Developers ($66K).
-On the lower end are Senior Accountants at $63K on average.
+The highest average salaries go to Senior Database Administrators, who bring in close to $93K annually, though Information Technology Project Managers are not far behind at approximately $86K along with Software Sales Representatives (about $80K) and Software Developers (approximately $66K).
+SunGard Data Systems hands out some of the smallest paychecks to Senior Accountants ($63K on average).

 Certifications and Degrees